 (NK)-1 receptors are located in the brain stem.
-Varubi crosses the blood-brain barrier and covers the receptors.
-Doctors use Varubi with other medications to treat nausea and vomiting caused by chemotherapy.
+Varubi crosses the blood-brain barrier and interferes with the receptors.
+Doctors use Varubi with other medications to prevent nausea and vomiting caused by chemotherapy.

 Varubi belongs to a class of drugs called (NK)-1 receptor antagonists.
-Another drug in the same class is Emend, manufactured by Merck), Cinvanti (aprepitant, manufactured by Heron Therapeutics) and Akynzeo (netupitant/palonosetron or fosnetupitant/palonosetron, manufactured by Helsinn Therapeutics).
+Other drugs in the same class are Emend (aprepitant or fosaprepitant, manufactured by Merck), Cinvanti (aprepitant, manufactured by Heron Therapeutics) and Akynzeo (netupitant/palonosetron or fosnetupitant/palonosetron, manufactured by Helsinn Therapeutics).

-The most serious Varubi side effects reported are anaphylaxis and anaphylactic shock with intravenous Varubi.
+The most serious Varubi side effects reported are anaphylaxis and anaphylactic shock with IV Varubi.
 These are types of allergic reactions.

-These side effects can occur within minutes after receiving intravenous Varubi.
-Most people who suffered these side effects had to go to the hospital.
+These side effects can occur within minutes after receiving IV Varubi.
+Most people who developed these side effects had to go to the hospital.

 Less serious Varubi side effects may vary depending on the type of chemotherapy a patient receives.
-These may occur with oral or intravenous Varubi.
+These may occur with oral or IV Varubi.
 Some are immediate, while others may surface later.

 On January 16, 2018, the FDA released a safety communication warning that Varubi infusions could lead to serious hypersensitivity reactions such as anaphylaxis and anaphylactic shock.

-These reactions occurred during or soon after an infusion of Varubi, according to the FDA.
+These reactions occurred during or soon after receiving IV Varubi, according to the FDA.
 Most reactions occurred within a few minutes of receiving the drug.

 One of the ingredients in Varubi is soybean oil.
 People allergic to soybeans should tell their doctor before using Varubi.

-Tesaro announced changes to the drug’s label to add this information on January 12, 2018.
+Tesaro announced changes to the drug’s label to add information about hypersensitivity reactions on January 12, 2018.

 Patients receive Varubi with other types of anti-nausea drugs.
 They receive the first dose two hours before starting chemotherapy on the first day.

-The average cost of Varubi is about $560 for two tablets.
-Intravenous Varubi costs about $295 for one ready-to-use vial.
+The average cost of Varubi is about $560 for two tablets (90 mg per tablet)..
 The price may change depending on insurance plans.

 Varubi stays in the body for seven days, longer than a cheaper drug in the same class.
-Emend, another (NK)-1 receptor antagonist, costs about $130 for one pill.
+Emend (aprepitant), another (NK)-1 receptor antagonist, costs about $130 for one pill.

 Varubi interacts with drugs that increase or decrease levels of an enzyme in the body called CYP2D6.
 Many antidepressants interact with this enzyme.